 Director of Special Programs and Initiatives

 Winnie Brophy is the director of Special Programs and Initiatives in the Center, where she manages arrangements for international visitors, special projects and international programming.
 She is also a chapter coordinator of the Phi Beta Delta Honors Society for International Scholars at the College.
-Winnie had served as the coordinator of the Pluralism and Diversity Program simultaneously for seven years where she developed and implemented diversity programs for the campus community.
-Prior to working at CSI, Winnie was working at the Council of East Asian Studies at Yale University.
+Winnie had served as the coordinator of the Pluralism and Diversity Program simultaneously where she developed and implemented diversity programs for the campus community.
 She received her B.S. in Geography and M.A. in Urban Education in Connecticut.
 Her mission is to broaden our students’ perspectives and increase their understanding and appreciation of diversity here at the College of Staten Island and in the world.

 Donna Incorvaia email@example.com

 Donna Incorvaia has been a College Assistant in the Center since 1998, working for the Executive Director and supporting study abroad programs.
 She has also assisted the Center in its many activities and events, including faculty study-tours and the CSI chapter of the Phi Beta Delta Honor Society for International Scholars.